From November 2016 until September 2017

 Transgressive, threatening, enthralling – myths of violent women force us to confront our expectations of what a woman should be at a time when women leaders are at the forefront of the public imagination.
 Though often the centre of a maelstrom of sexist stereotypes, they still present unapologetic symbols of female defiance – and those without power can be equally dangerous.

-Our Season of Violent Women sees us take over the Gallery on the Corner to tell the stories of three violent women in a close, corrosive, and uncompromising way.
+Our Season of Violent Women sees us take over the Gallery on the Corner – formerly Battersea, now Tooting – to tell the stories of three violent women in a close, corrosive, and uncompromising way.

 In November 2016, we unleashed Shakespeare’s She-Wolf of France in Margaret of Anjou, charting her cataclysmic rise and fall during the War of the Roses.
 You can check out this in-depth review of the show on the fantastic Planes, Trains, and Plantagenets blog, as well as listen to our post-show discussion with the cast, chaired by Professor Elizabeth Schafer from Royal Holloway, University of London.

-Throughout the season there’ll be a number of additional events – Q&As, play readings, and a day-long symposium.
-Join our mailing list to be the first to hear about these exciting opportunities, as well release dates for Here She Comes and Medea tickets.
+Throughout the season there’ll be a number of additional events – Q&As, play readings, and more.
+Join our mailing list to be the first to hear about these exciting opportunities, as well release dates for Medea tickets.

 Getting to The Gallery on the Corner